GeekTrainer/js-basics-1/js-basics/README.md

 ## Data Types

 Variables can store many different types of values, like numbers and text.
 These various types of values are known as the **data type**.
 Data types are an important part of software development because it helps developers make decisions on how the code should be written and how the software should run.
-Furthermore, some data types have unique features and properties that help transform or extract additional information within a value.
+Furthermore, some data types have unique features that help transform or extract additional information in a value.

 ### Numbers